kickinattech/m365TenantChaos/README.md

 # m365 Chaos Script

+## **Do Not Use On Production This Script Will Create and Delete Random Resources**

 ## Purpose

 This is a python script used to randomise activity in an m365 tenant.
-When paired with a pipeline, for example, Azure DevOps, this script allows random activity to be conducted on an M365 tenant for each night.
+When paired with a pipeline, for example, Azure DevOps, this script allows random activity to be conducted on an M365 tenant for each night. **Do Not Use On Production This Script Will Create and Delete Random Resources**

 ## History